jeremford/aws-multi-region-codepipeline/README.md

       Fn::GetAtt: ReplicantS3Stack.Outputs.S3BucketId
 ```

-The CodePipeline will then take the output of this stack, and pass it as an InputArtifact to the main stack in the Primary Region.
+The CodePipeline will then take the output of this stack, and pass it as an InputArtifact to the main stack in the primary region.

 Register the Output in the Pre Deploy ('OutputFileName' and 'OutputArtifacts'):